HarunMbaabu/Data-Science-For-EveryOne/README.md

 ### **In the program you will leave:**

 1).
 Excel

 2).
 SQL

 3).
 Python

 4).
 Git and GitHub

 5).
 DVCs and DagsHub

 6).
 Power BI

 7).
+Dockerizing your data project

+8).
 Different career fields in Data